Last Updated: October 7, 2024

 Professional LLCs (PLLCs)

-Utah law says that business owners in certain professions that require licensure (such as doctors, lawyers, architects, and accountants) who want to offer their services under the LLC structure must instead form a professional limited liability company, or PLLC.
-If you’re in such a profession, check with your licensing agency or board to see if it requires you to form a PLLC.
+Utah law says that business owners in certain professions that require licensure (such as doctors, lawyers, architects, and accountants) who want to offer their services under the LLC structure can form a professional limited liability company, or PLLC.
+While a PLLC doesn’t protect you from personal malpractice lawsuits, it can help protect you from suits against any other members of your PLLC.
+If you’re in a licensed profession, check with your licensing agency or board to see if it requires you to form a PLLC.

 Series LLCs